freeCodeCamp/freeCodeCamp/guide/english/dns/resource-record-types/a/index.md

 ---
-title: PTR Record
+title: A Record
 ---

-# PTR Record
+# A Record
+- Maps an FQDN to an IP Address

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/DNS/DNS-record-types/PTR/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.
+This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/dns/dns-record-types/a/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.